 As well as the increased power output, SolarEdge offers additional benefits as follows:

-Panel level monitoring for residential and commercial systems:
+SolarEdge offers panel level monitoring for residential and commercial systems via an online portal:

 With all these benefits, you may be thinking why would anyone ever not install SolarEdge.
 The main reason is that it adds approximately 10-15% to the overall project cost which not everyone can justify.

-The added downside, is that if one of the Power Optimisers malfunctions, whilst it may be under warranty from SolarEdge, the labour and access costs of installing the replacement will only be covered if the installer has covered it.
+The added downside, is that if one of the power optimisers malfunctions, while it may be under warranty from SolarEdge, the labour and access costs of installing the replacement will only be covered if the installer has covered it.
 And this cost will be high if scaffolding is required for roof access.
 Spirit Energy gives a 5 year Workmanship Warranty on domestic installs, and we would cover the cost in the first 5 years, but after that the access and installation costs for any replacement would fall to the system owner.

-That said, the technology has been operational for several years now, and whilst early versions had their faults, the fault level on the latest generation of equipment is very very low.
+That said, the technology has been operational for several years now, and while early versions had their faults, the fault level on the latest generation of equipment is very very low.

 SolarEdge makes most financial sense when there is shading involved.
 However, even without shading it can be justified through the enhanced output, safety, warranty and monitoring features.